omtorano/integrateMO/README.md

 - rrbs_mvals: Data matrix of RRBS m-values
 - mirna_counts: Data matrix of microRNA counts
 - pirna_counts: Data matrix of piRNA counts
-- meta: Metadata, must have sample ids in first column matching those in omics data and treatment col called TRT, if batch correction is required must also have unique batch column for each omics layer with batches.
+- meta: Metadata, must have sample ids in first column matching those in omics data and treatment col called TRT, if batch correction is required must also have unique batch column for each omics layer with batches
 - norm: Normalization, true or false, default true
 - batch: Omics layers with batches corresponding to "batch_omic" columns in metadata, column labels as follows: batch_rna, batch_metab, batch_rrbs